LuckCky/backend-engineering-challenge/README_INSTRUCTIONS.md

 	python main.py --input_file events.json --window_size 10

 ## Run tests
-1. create virtualenv
+1. Not obligatory as I don't use additional modules, but can be done if you have several versions of Python and running them without Docker : create virtualenv with your favorite tool, e.g. virtualenv, virtualenvwrapper, Pipenv, etc.
-2. cd to directory with tests
+2. cd to directory with project/tests
-3. add project directory to PYTHONPATH
+3. add project directory to PYTHONPATH (export PYTHONPATH=/path-to-project/tests)
 4. run tests

 How to run the app: